colugo/cautious-turtle/Quality.md

  - bugs that are fixed don't come back

 ```
-“If debugging is the process of removing bugs,
-then programming must be the process of putting them in.”

 "Program testing can be a very effective way to show the presence of bugs,
 but is hopelessly inadequate for showing their absence."